 Another important landmark in the Qudsia Park is the mosque which in architecture or more appropriately in look and feel, matches the Hathi gate.
 It is a simple mosque with three domes.
 Looks like all the important members of the royal families like to have a mosque of their own to pray.
 In the vicinity of their residential quarters.
 And so this mosque must have been built for the lady who had her palace here.
 The mosque is again in ruins though it is a practicing mosque.
 The ASI board declaring it to be a monument of national importance has been pulled out and kept away.
 Probably by the family that lives here and probably does not like tourists intruding their privacy.

-Just across the road from Qudsia Bagh, around the corner is Nicholson Cemetery, named after one of the British Army officer who is buried here.
+Just across the road from Qudsia Bagh, around the corner is Nicholson Cemetery, named after one of the British Army officers who is buried here.
 This is a cemetery which is still in use, and the area close to the entrance belongs to the century or more old graves.
 When you stand there and ignore the noise from the adjoining road, you would almost feel you are in the English countryside.
 Move around and read the epitaphs on the graves and you would realize that people died really young in those days.
 Some because of the war but there are lots if kids who died much before they reached the age to go to war.

 There are an equal number of anonymous graves.
 Which probably belong to those unnamed soldiers whose bodies either could not be identified or had no relatives to take care of their last rites.